-Trump’s Birthright Citizenship Order Heads to the Supreme Court
+Trump’s birthright citizenship order heads to the Supreme Court

-On January 20, 2025, the first day of his second term, President Donald Trump signed Executive Order 14160, "Protecting the Meaning and Value of American Citizenship," directing federal agencies to deny automatic U.S. citizenship to children born on U.S. soil if their mother was in the country unlawfully or only on a temporary visa and the father was neither a citizen nor a lawful permanent resident.
-The order directly challenges more than 125 years of legal consensus, grounded in the 14th Amendment and the Supreme Court’s 1898 decision in United States v.
-Wong Kim Ark, that nearly everyone born in the United States is a citizen at birth regardless of parental status.
+On January 20, 2025, the first day of his second term, President Donald Trump signed Executive Order 14160, "Protecting the Meaning and Value of American Citizenship."
+The order denies automatic citizenship to U.S.-born children when the mother is unlawfully present or on a temporary visa and the father is neither a citizen nor a lawful permanent resident.
+It challenges 125 years of legal consensus (grounded in the 14th Amendment and the Supreme Court's 1898 decision in United States v.
+Wong Kim Ark) that nearly all children born on U.S. soil are automatically citizens.

 Reuters profiles of pregnant immigrants and legal analyses suggest over 150,000 babies born each year to non‑citizen, non‑resident parents could be denied citizenship if Executive Order 14160 takes effect nationwide.